-Our group arrived at the Old Town station a little after taking Amtrak down from Los Angeles (Note: since there’s no NFL in L.A., you’ll see a lot of people taking the train down for Chargers games, especially a “good game” such as this one) and found a logjam of people waiting for Trolley trains; we were not able to board until the second train arrived, there were that many people.
+Our group arrived at the Old Town station a little after after taking Amtrak down from Los Angeles (Note: since there’s no NFL in L.A., you’ll see a lot of people taking the train down for Chargers games, especially a “good game” such as this one) and found a logjam of people waiting for Trolley trains; we were not able to board until the second train arrived, there were that many people.
 And there are six stops between Old Town and Qualcomm Stadium, and the train was so packed that no one was able to board at any of the stations in between.
 The moral of the story: Plan accordingly.

 Surrounded by a big parking lot, Qualcomm Stadium is a great place to tailgate.
 But, like many NFL stadiums, it can be difficult to get a parking space in the main lot.
 If you get there early and plan to tailgate all morning, the main lot is plenty accessible, of course.
 And if you just walk around outside the stadium as kickoff approaches, you can see some epic tailgates going on.

 If you’re looking for options near the stadium, there are a few malls within a few miles, most of which have eateries and bars and the like.
-The closest is Fenton Marketplace, adjacent to the stadium parking lot and easily distinguishable by the giant blue Ikea building in the distance.
+The closest is Fenton Marketplace, adjacent to the stadium parking lot and easily recognizable by the giant blue Ikea building in the distance.
 If you go there, you have the option of walking to the game along Friars Road, but if your plan is to go somewhere a little farther away and then take the Trolley to the game, heed the fair warning above about crowds and difficulty getting on trains.

 Qualcomm Stadium has some serious history behind it, having hosted three Super Bowls, some pretty entertaining Holiday Bowls and years of Chargers teams both good and bad.
 But in some ways, it feels like the Chargers and the city of San Diego aren’t putting much money into it anymore as they try to figure out what the next step is.
 I hadn’t been to the Q in nearly four years prior to this visit and it felt like nothing at all had changed, which isn’t necessarily a good thing.

 We scored pretty good seats, in the view level but on the 25-yard line — and, thankfully, in the shade on this blisteringly hot day.
 As evidenced in the photo above, nearly everybody seated on the other side of the stadium was in the sun, and it stayed that way pretty much the whole game.
 In general, a good rule of thumb when buying tickets in the view level is to avoid Sections 43-51 — these are the new sections added in the stadium’s last expansion, and they offer little protection from the sun and no view of the main scoreboard.
 (Not that there’s a whole lot to see on that scoreboard, which is in serious need of an upgrade.)
-The good thing, though, is there’s a surprising amount of room to maneuver within the aisles and sections.
-In fact, there’s so much room in the rows that I didn’t have to stand up whenever someone needed to scoot by me — that’s practically unheard of in sports venues these days.

 In general, you can tell a stadium’s age by two things: the exterior and the system of ramps between levels.
-If the exterior is concrete and the ramps are circular, it’s usually a dead giveaway that the stadium was built in the 1960s or 1970s — and this describes Qualcomm to a tee (and that’s before bringing up the vinyl flooring with the raised dots that you can find in some areas).
+If the exterior is concrete and the ramps are circular, it’s usually a dead giveaway that the stadium was built in the 1960s and 1970s — and this describes Qualcomm to a tee (and that’s before bringing up the vinyl flooring with the raised dots that you can find in some areas).
 You can also access the upper levels via escalators that jut out from the structure like they were obviously afterthoughts.
 And while there’s plenty of space to maneuver on the main level, the upper-level concourse can feel a little cramped for the number of people wandering up there in a sold-out game.

 Sated by hot dogs and water purchased from the view-level concession stands (if you’d like anything more adventurous than that, you’ll have to buy from the main concourse before heading up), we took our seats with plenty of time for kickoff and stayed there during a riveting game in which the home team, somewhat surprisingly, came out on top.
 During the long wait for a train after the game, the Chargers’ fans were delighted, but I still heard some new stadium chatter going on.
 And so it goes with grand old Qualcomm.